Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W): Tight-Binding Model for Flat-Band Hinge States in a Monopole Nodal-Line Semimetal

-This term gaps the bulk MNLs (Fig.~\ref{fig:HOTI}(a)) and opens up the flat-band hinge states (Fig.~\ref{fig:coupled}(e)) into the helical hinge modes of a HOTI.
-It is therefore the higher-order equivalent of the Kane-Mele SOC term that gaps graphene into a 2D TI~\cite{KaneMeleZ2,CharlieTI}.
-Thus, we have demonstrated that double band inversion in a $\mathcal{I}$- and $\mathcal{T}$-symmetric crystal with vanishing SOC can induce a pair of MNLs that can be gapped to realize a $\mathbb{Z}_{4}$-nontrivial HOTI~\cite{AshvinIndicators,AshvinTCI,ChenTCI,EslamInversion} by the introduction of $\mathcal{I}$-symmetric SOC.
+$V_{HOTI}$ term gaps the bulk MNLs (Fig.~\ref{fig:HOTI}(a)) and opens up the spin-degenerate flat-band hinge states (Fig.~\ref{fig:coupled}(e)) into the helical hinge modes of a HOTI.
+Eq.~(\ref{eq:HOTI}) is therefore the higher-order analog of the Kane-Mele SOC term that gaps graphene into a 2D TI~\cite{KaneMeleZ2,CharlieTI}.
+Thus, we have demonstrated that double band inversion in an $\mathcal{I}$- and $\mathcal{T}$-symmetric crystal with vanishing SOC can induce a pair of MNLs, which in turn can be gapped with $\mathcal{I}$-symmetric SOC to realize a $\mathbb{Z}_{4}$-nontrivial HOTI~\cite{AshvinIndicators,AshvinTCI,ChenTCI,EslamInversion}.